joergschultzelutter/pypi-publish-workflow/README.md

 - In your Github project, goto ``Settings`` - ``Secrets`` - ``Actions``
 - Create two keys ``TEST_PYPI_API_TOKEN`` and ``PROD_PYPI_API_TOKEN`` and assign the secrets to these values

-### Config files overview
+### Overview on config files

-This repo contains three files:
+This repo contains three files that you may need to amend and copy to your Github repository:

 - ``MANIFEST.in``: Copy this file 'as is' to your repo's root folder.
 It contains a reference to the future VERSION file.
-- ``setup.py``: regular Python setup.py file; amend the file content and then save the file in your repo's root directory
+- ``setup.py``: this is a regular Python setup.py file; amend the file content and then save the file in your repo's root directory
-- ``publish-to-pypi.yml``: Edit this file, amend the configuration settings and then save the file in your repo's Github Actions directory (``.github/workflows``)
+- ``publish-to-pypi.yml``: Edit this file, amend the configuration settings and then save the file in your repo's Github Actions directory (``.github/workflows``).
+You may also need to activate the new workflow (instructions are not part of this documentation)

 ### Configuring publish-to-pypi.yml